takahideiwai/PasswordCracking/readme.md

 ```bash
 docker ps
 ```
-And access the container by typing in
+And access the container by typing in the following IP address and portnumber in the web browser.
 ```bash
 0.0.0.0:<portnumber>
 ```